Exterior of an In-n-Out Burger restaurant on Sunset Boulevard in Los Angeles, CA.

 - Original location: Lincoln, Nebraska

-- Current states: Colorado, Iowa, Kansas, and Nebraska
+- Current states: Colorado, Iowa, Kansas, Nebraska, and South Dakota

 A classic Runza sandwich includes ground beef, onion, spices, and cabbage stuffed inside a small loaf of fresh-baked bread.
 Customers can order a Runza with various flavors, including BBQ Bacon, Spicy Jack, Swiss Mushroom, and Italian sausage.
 Runza also sells its signature double-dipped onion rings as a side, as well as crispy crinkle fries.
 Diners can also get a combination of both with a bag of "Frings!"